charlieellington/zebra/documentation/scratchpad.md

 - This task has been added to documentation/step8-updates.md for future implementation
 - All tool logos are simplified SVG versions in black for consistency

+### Hero Section Polish Updates
+Implemented visual improvements to enhance the hero section:

+1. **Enhanced bullet points with Lucide icons**:
+   - Added Zap, Code2, Users, and Rocket icons from Lucide
+   - Removed list styling for cleaner look
+   - Icons are muted color with proper spacing and alignment

+2. **Updated tool logos**:
+   - Temporarily replaced logos with text names for better readability
+   - Added task to step8-updates.md to update with high-quality official SVG versions later

+3. **Updated logo section text**:
+   - Changed from "Tools we use" to "Powered by the best tools"
+   - Better reflects the relationship with the AI tools

+4. **Adjusted corner radius**:
+   - Changed hero video container from rounded-3xl (24px) to rounded-xl (12px)
+   - Creates a more subtle, professional look

+**Files Modified**:
+- src/components/sections/home/hero-section.tsx (icons and corner radius)
+- src/components/sections/home/logo-cloud.tsx (text logos and label)
+- documentation/step8-updates.md (added logo update task)

 ## Lessons
 - CONTRIBUTING.md defines core principles, roles, workflow, coding etiquette, secret handling, and project folder separation.
 - The assistant treats the CONTRIBUTING.md rules as persistent top-of-mind guidance and ensures responses comply, even if the file is not reread verbatim each time.